 SMART (Specific, Measurable, Attainable, Relevant, and Timely) Goals

-One to one communication with the student should be practiced by asking students to share what they know.
+One to one communication with the student should be practised by asking students to share what they know.

-Create scope for students to make their thinking visible by using a set of questions and having students fill in their thoughts, or ask students to jot down ideas and make connections to their learning, or think -pair-share, etc. These will help students interact with peers and also build on prior knowledge.
+Create a scope for students to make their thinking visible by using a set of questions and having students fill in their thoughts, or ask students to jot down ideas and make connections to their learning, or think-pair-share, etc. These will help students interact with peers and also build on prior knowledge.

-Clear learning goals is the key for effective use of metacognitive strategies or self-regulated learning.
+Clear learning goals is the key to effective use of metacognitive strategies or self-regulated learning.